This post contains affiliate links.

 - Seasoning: No recipe is complete without these basics.

 - Coconut Milk: This is my go-to for adding creaminess without dairy.
+If dairy isn’t a concern, you can use half and half.

-Spice tip
+Spice Tip

 Poultry seasoning?
 For vegans?
 Definitely!
 This blend usually contains sage, thyme, rosemary, and marjoram and pairs nicely with chicken.
 Using it in vegan dishes will emulate that same sort of cozy, hearty feeling you get from dishes like chicken pot pie, casseroles, and soups.